burningatlas/thirdattempt/page-1.md

 This is a demo page showing the sidebar.

+And new things can be added here without question.

 To show the sidebar set show_sidebar to true in the page's frontmatter.

 ```yml